-In today’s fast-paced and ever-changing business landscape, customer experience (CX) is more critical than ever.
-Companies that prioritize Customer Experience are finding success, while those that neglect it are struggling to keep up.
+In today’s fast-paced and ever-changing business landscape, Customer Journey management is more critical than ever.
+Companies that prioritize customer centricity are finding success, while those that neglect it are struggling to keep up.
 To stay ahead of the game, businesses must pay attention to the latest trends in CX.
 These trends are not only changing the way companies approach CX, but they are also helping businesses better understand their customers and deliver exceptional experiences.
 Amazon is a good example of a company that has stayed ahead by prioritizing customer-centric policies and initiatives (one-click ordering, fast and reliable delivery, customer reviews and ratings, etc.), thereby creating trust and loyalty and achieving the highest customer satisfaction rating of any retailer in the United States (ACSI).

 Are CX metrics enough, though?

 Over and above CX metrics, leading CX teams are taking the opportunity and responsibility to drive business growth.
 Traditionally, there’s a disconnect between what CEOs care about and what CX teams care about.
 A study by Forrester shows that C-Suites chase sustainable growth and CX teams focus on loyalty*.
 That’s some misalignment!
 C-suites should be benefitting from CX teams’ deep customer insight to place smart bets and de-risk growth initiatives.
 Business growth is about new customer relationships, and the CX team understands customers better than anyone.

 It’s time that CX teams started having growth conversations, and paying attention to these important trends.

 1. Measure what matters

 Traditional CX metrics (such as NPS, CSAT and others) serve a purpose and customers have certainly benefitted over time.
 In isolation, though, they have their shortcomings: